madkarmaa/DateTrigger/README.md

     // Add as many events as you want, and they can even be executed at the same time!
 ];

-// After you're done, pass the object to the DateTriggerEventsHandler class new DateTriggerEventsHandler(myEvents);
+// After you're done, pass the array to the DateTriggerEventsHandler class new DateTriggerEventsHandler(myEvents);
 // That's it!
 ```